 BioAdvise is the resource office for undergraduate students taking biology coursework.
 We are here to serve the needs of students whose majors are in the Integrative Biology Department, or the Cell Biology, Microbiology and Molecular Biology Department.
 We also answer questions about undergraduate biology courses offered at USF.

 Who is BioAdvise?

 - At the Front Desk: We have great student workers who are the main support for the advisors and

 may be the first person you meet from our office.
 Our student workers run the front

 desk, answer the phones, juggle the paperwork you submit, and keep the advisors

-- Academic Advisors: Mary Cuthbertson, Jessica Davis, Margaret Flores and Emily Potts are the academic advisors for our undergraduate
+- Academic Advisors: Mary Cuthbertson, Jessica Davis, and Margaret Flores are the academic advisors for our undergraduate

 majors.
 The advisors meet with students individually for advising appointments,